 “Why, when Frannie Lindsay calls me to walk with her on the way of the cross, do I find myself saying yes, yes, thank you?
 Is it because her beautiful, pungent, sensual laments confirm that I’m not crazy, that the world is in fact as sad and full of grace as I thought?
 Is it because Lindsay has already written several fiercely lovely books of poems that are essential to me, such that now I will follow her voice absolutely anywhere?
 Yes, and yes, and thank you."

-—Patrick Donnelly, author of The Charge, and Nocturnes of the Brothel of Ruin
+—Patrick Donnelly, author of Nocturnes of the Brothel of Ruin

-Frannie Lindsay’s fifth volume of poetry, If Mercy, is now available through The Word Works.
-It will be in bookstores later this spring.
+Frannie Lindsay’s fifth volume of poetry, If Mercy, is now available through The Word Works, at independent bookstores, and through this website.

 “Endlessly inventive and packed with small surprises, these poems turn the ordinary inside-out.
 Their quiet elegance belies their urgency, always underlying, and makes the language all the more powerful for its restraint.
 There’s no extraneous decoration here, no prettifying or showing off.
 The poet takes the world head on, moment by moment, with an intelligence and compassion that are fierce.
 This is a poet who deserves far greater recognition than she has received.
 She’s among the very best of her generation, and Our Vanishing is one of the most honest, moving books I’ve read in years.”